josantonius/PHP-Session/README.md

 The optional third argument to its constructor is an array of options for configuring the session.
 It must contain the same valid options acceptable by [session_start](https://www.php.net/manual/en/function.session-start.php).

-Creates an instance of `Josantonius\Session\FlashableSessionSegment`:
+Create an instance of `Josantonius\Session\FlashableSessionSegment`:

 ```php
 /**